RobertiOS/Blabber/readme.md

 In an asynchronous context, it’s hard to tell the exact order in which functions run, especially when several asynchronous functions need to use the same thread.
 Just like driving on a road where you have stoplights and places where traffic needs to yield, functions must sometimes wait until it’s their turn to continue, or even stop until they get a green light to proceed.

-## Introducing the modern Swift concurrency model
+## The modern Swift concurrency model
 The new concurrency model is tightly integrated with the language syntax, the Swift runtime and Xcode.
 It abstracts away the notion of threads for the developer.
 Its key new features include:
 A cooperative thread pool.
 async/await syntax.